-- Pre-admission testing Nurse will let you know what medications, if any, you can take the morning of the surgery. - Leave jewelry, valuables, and large amounts of money at home. - Remove makeup before procedure. - Do not apply body lotion.
+- Check with your physician regarding medications (including diabetes medication) you should NOT take the day of surgery. - Leave jewelry, valuables, and large amounts of money at home. - Remove makeup before procedure. - Do not apply body lotion or deoderant.

 Surgery Timeline